 Keep an eye on symptoms and if they don’t go away or get worse, take your child to the nearest emergency room.
 Don’t wait and visit the Pediatrician’s office where they won’t have the proper equipment to correctly diagnose and delay treatment.
 Call your pediatrician for help and if you need to go to the ER, have them call ahead to expedite admittance.

-Drowning in and out of water can happen to anyone.
+Delayed drowning in and out of water can happen to anyone.
 Know the 5 Signs of Drowning and never take your eyes off your children.

 General Water Safety Rules to Follow: